Building trust takes more than soundbites

 If you’ve read any posts, columns and opinions about 2015, it would be easy to think that last year was a bad one.

-People of Columnia have a negative tendency, but it seems that there’s plenty to trouble us.
+Columnisrs have negative tendencies, but it seems that there’s plenty to trouble us.
 Terrorism, austerity, economic under-performance, migration, Europe and runaway house prices all point to a bad year.

 I’ve also had many conversations about ‘leadership failure’ over many of these issues.
 It seems that people have had enough of being soft-soaped.
 This was demonstrated in Jeremy Corbyn’s extraordinary victory over the ‘Westminster elite’ in the Labour leadership campaign.
 It was also expressed in nastier ways through trolling and threats dealt out on social media.